 After graduating from South Eugene High School, Robert Tobin received an A.B. magna cum laude from Harvard College in 1983, an M.A. in German from Princeton University in 1987, and a Ph.D. from Princeton University in 1990.
 While an undergraduate he took part in Wayne State University’s junior year abroad program at the Ludwig-Maximilians-Universität in Munich.
 As a graduate student he studied for two years at the Albert-Ludwigs-Universität in Freiburg.
 He wrote his dissertation, “The Healing of Wilhelm Meister’s Soul: Medical Discourse in the ‘Bildungsroman,’” with Stanley Corngold.

 Robert Tobin began his teaching career at Whitman College in Walla Walla, Washington, in 1989.
 He was promoted to associate professor with tenure in 1994 and professor in 2002.
 In 2007, he was named the Cushing Eells Professor of the Humanities.

-Professor Tobin has held the Henry J. Leir Chair in Foreign Languages and Cultures at Clark University since 2008.
+Professor Tobin has held the Henry J. Leir Chair in Comparative Literature at Clark University since 2008.
 He was hired at the rank of professor with tenure.

 Awards and Fellowships